 How to read the Canyonlands map without wasting your trip

-The biggest mistake I see is treating Canyonlands National Park on the Colorado Plateau like one compact park.
+The biggest mistake is treating Canyonlands National Park on the Colorado Plateau like one compact park.
 It isn’t.
-The Green River and Colorado River split it into four districts, and you can’t smoothly hop between them inside the park.
+The Green River and the Colorado River split it into three land districts, and there are no roads inside the park that cross the rivers to connect them.
+Though they look close on a map, traveling between districts takes two to six hours by car.

-I like to download the official PDF map and NPS brochure map before I go, then cross-check them with the National Park Service Canyonlands visitor guide.
-That quickly clears up what the map does not say well enough: distance matters here more than mileage on a trail.
+Download the official PDF map and NPS brochure map before you go, then cross-check them with the National Park Service Canyonlands visitor guide.
+That quickly clears up what the map does not say well enough: distance between districts matters here far more than the mileage on any single trail.

-Here is the quick version I use when picking a first district, drawn from the visitor guide:
+Here is the quick version for picking a first district, drawn from the visitor guide:

 |---|---|---|---|